8 Proven Communication Strategies For The Workplace

 #8 Be open to feedback

 No matter how much time you spend developing your communication strategy, there are bound to have been some missteps or oversights in your thinking.
 That isn’t an indictment on anyone’s abilities, rather, it’s a natural byproduct of collaborative output.
-Working together breeds innovation and is an effective method for developing communications strategies.
+Consider collaboration examples such as team brainstorming sessions or group projects, which breed innovation and are effective methods for developing communications strategies.
 The downside, though, is that managerial teams are often susceptible to groupthink, potentially convincing themselves of the validity of a flawed idea.

 For that reason, it’s incredibly important for leaders at your company — the people who developed the larger communication strategy — to be open to feedback from all employees regardless of their position at the company.